to4iki/Iterator/README.md

 [![License][license-image]][license-url]

-Data structures that allow to iterate over a sequence of elements.
+Mutable data structures that allow to iterate over a sequence of elements.

 ## Description